neptotech/neptotech/README.md

 - 👋 Hi, I’m @neptotech(vishnu)
 - 👀 I’m interested in `java` `python` `javascript` `c` `c++` `arduino` `android` `scratch` `unity` `...`
-- 🌱~~I’m currently learning all of them~~ Ihave learnt all of them!
+- 🌱~~I’m currently learning all of them~~ I have learnt all of them!
 - 💞️ I’m looking to collaborate on all of them
 - 📫 How to reach me `neptotechnologies@gmail.com`